This is a question I get asked very often.

 In addition to the information included here, there is also a people component to buying and selling minerals and royalties.

-I mentioned a couple times throughout that you should have an experienced Landman or attorney helping you along the way.
+I mentioned a couple of times throughout that you should have an experienced Landman or attorney helping you along the way.
 A professional with a close network of top industry buyers they regularly do deals with can help you get top dollar for your interests, help manage the process, and make your experience more enjoyable.

 Thanks for hanging in there with me.
 I know this is a lot; my aim is to help mineral and royalty owners make smart and confident decisions with their interests.
 Contact us today if you need further help and don’t forget to visit our FAQ page where we cover a wide range of topics.